-Le Suquet is the historical centre and the name of the original road into Cannes just below the walls of the old castle (constructed in 1035).
-The small, hilly streets here have more or less the same layout today as they did centuries ago.
+Le Suquet is the historical centre and the name of the original road into Cannes, which ran below the walls of the old castle (constructed in 1035).
+The castle now houses the aforementioned Musée de la Castre and offers stunning views across the city and bay.

-You can get a real taste of Cannes’ port history by walking around this cobbled, pedestrian maze, now dotted with seafood restaurants, cafés, wine bars and pizzerias (and as you’re not far from Italy here, the bases are thin and toppings scrumptious!).
+You can get a real taste of Cannes’ history by walking around the Vieux Port (old port) — a cobbled, pedestrian maze, now dotted with seafood restaurants, cafés, wine bars and pizzerias (and as you’re not far from Italy here, the bases are thin and toppings scrumptious!).

-It wasn’t until the 19th century that Cannes really got its glitz on.
+It wasn’t until the 19th century that Cannes really got its glam on.
 Former British Chancellor Lord Brougham visited the city in 1834, loved it and built a home there.
-A flow of British aristocracy set up winter residences.
-Others followed suit and before long Cannes became ze place to be on the Côte d’Azur.
+The great and the good followed suit and before long Cannes became ze place to be on the Côte d’Azur.

-In the 20th century several luxury hotels opened around town.
+In the 20th century, several luxury hotels opened around town.
 The Carlton Cannes, The Majestic and Hotel Martinez became the playgrounds of international movers and shakers.
-They are all worth a visit today to soak in the ambience.
+They are all worth a visit today to soak up the ambience.

 Great places to eat in Cannes